 When coaching someone on how to speak with media contacts, encourage their personality; don’t stifle it!
-The best stories include a personal element, so the best interviews include insights from your subject matter expert’s past experiences.
+The best stories include a personal element, so the best interviews include insights from your subject matter expert’s past experiences in tech.

 In some cases, it can help to pause in the midst of a challenging response to ask the expert directly if they have an example to back up a specific claim or scenario.
 Often, this sparks something within the expert, as now they can speak on something they themselves experienced, rather than having to memorize precise messaging.

 Doing this makes the interview more conversational while allowing your expert to settle in, be themselves, and relax a bit.
 Now, they have a memorable response to rely upon.
 For many people, it can even be exciting to share an interesting or comical life experience.

 The Priceless P: Positivity

 This local expert is about to walk into one of the most stressful situations they’ll face this year, unless they have nerves of steel.
 This is incredibly rare, despite what many tough guys will try to tell you.

 Nobody performs better under negative pressure, so keep feedback positive and focus on what parts of the expert’s messaging worked well before moving to the parts in need of some tweaking.
 Use the sandwich approach to make feedback easier to receive.
 That means start with a positive before getting to the negatives in need of improvement, and close with a positive summary.